mozilla/pkipolicy/rootstore/policy.md

 subsection of section 4.9.1 of the Baseline Requirements, according to the timeline defined therein.
-CAs MUST also revoke any certificates issued in violation of the then-current version of these requirements accordint to the timeline defined in section 4.9.1 of the Baseline Requirements.
+CAs MUST also revoke any certificates issued in violation of the then-current version of these requirements according to the timeline defined in section 4.9.1 of the Baseline Requirements.

 ### 6.2 S/MIME ###